romanstetsyk/romanstetsyk/README.md

 ### Hi there 👋
+I'm a full-stack software developer with a background in physics and mathematics

+Self-motivated, community-taught

+Open to collaboration

 <!--
 **romanstetsyk/romanstetsyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.